+Updated: 9/7/14.
 French skin care is quite different than American skin care.
 How do French women care for their skin?
-Which products to French women use?
-In this article, celebrity esthetician, Renée Rouleau shares French skin care tips from her many travels to visit her family in France.
+Which products do French women use?
+As a celebrity esthetician and one who travels to France to research skin care and get inspiration, I will share French skin care tips and things I have learned along the way.

-French women value having beautiful skin and put a big emphasis on using the best skin care products like Renée Rouleau skin care products found here.
+French women value having beautiful skin and put a big emphasis on using the best products for their skin type.
 It is rather obvious due to how many facial salons there are, not only in the big city of Paris, but also the small villages around the country.
 They practically have as many skin care salons as we in the United States have nail salons.
 Monthly facials are a regular part of a women’s life in France.
 In the U.S, we are so busy with our lives that we don’t take the time to relax and care for ourselves with a nice pampering facial.
 Similarly with food, Americans are so busy and often view eating as something we have to do to sustain our energy (think “fast” food), but the French truly love food and take their time to enjoy it with their lunches and dinners often lasting 2-4 hours.
 The French know how to balance their lives and care for their skin and getting their regular monthly facials is something they are never too busy to do.

 Read: Six French Beauty Tips